-Audit Procedure Paragraph 3(iv) - Compliance of Section 185 of the Companies Act 2013: Loan to directors, etc.
+Compliance of Section 185 of the Companies Act 2013: Loan to directors, etc.

-For this purpose, the auditor should carry out the following procedures:
+- For this purpose, the auditor should carry out the following procedures:

 (i) Obtain from the management the details of the directors or any other person in whom the director is interested.
-Also check the details of the persons covered under this clause from Form MBP-1 and from the Register maintained u/s 189 of the Act.

-(ii) Obtain and check the details of the transactions carried out with such persons, including of any guarantee given and security provided.

-(iii) Further examine the details to find out whether any of the transaction is attracting the provisions of section 185 of the Act.

-(iv) In case of transactions that are covered under the exceptions as provided under section 185, the auditor should obtain the necessary evidence in support of such exception.
+He may also check the details of the persons covered under this clause from Form MBP-1 and from the Register maintained u/s 189 of the Act. - (ii) Obtain and check the details of the transactions carried out with such persons, including of any guarantee given and security provided. - (iii) Further examine the details to find out whether any of the transaction is attracting the provisions of section 185 of the Act. - (iv) In case of transactions that are covered under the exceptions as provided under section 185, the auditor should obtain the necessary evidence in support of such exception.

-Clause 3(iv) - Compliance of Section 186 of the Companies Act 2013: Loan and investment by company

-The section also prohibits a company from making investments through more than two layers of investment companies

-Check the Limit :

-Whether, at any point of time during the year in case of aforesaid transactions, the Company has exceeded, the higher of :-

-60 % of its paid-up share capital, free reserves and securities premium account or

-100% of its free reserves (as defined in section 2(43) of the Act and securities premium account.

-If it exceeds the limits specified above, whether prior approval by means of a special resolution passed at a general meeting has been obtained.

-Clause 3(iv) and S 186

-Also check whether :-

-the company has passed the board resolution as prescribed and obtained the prior approval, wherever required, from the public financial institution concerned where any term loan is subsisting.
+1 Clause 2(iv) Clause 3(iv) Section 185 prohibits advance of any loan to director, etc., directly or indirectly.
+What is an indirect loan is not defined in section 185 or elsewhere in the Act.
+Indirect is interpreted in case of Dr. Fredie Ardeshir Mehta v.
+Union of India [1991] 70 Comp.
+Cas.
+210 (Bom.) to mean a loan to a director through the agency of one or more intermediaries.
+For example, if company A borrows from company B and lends the same to company C and loan from B to C is covered by section 185.
+In this case section 185 shall also be applicable in case of lending from company A to C because it would be construed as an indirect loan from B to C The auditor should report the nature of noncompliance, the maximum amount outstanding during the year and the amount outstanding as at the balance sheet date in respect of (i) the Directors; and (ii) persons in whom directors are interested (specify the relationship with the Director concerned) Clause 3(iv) - Compliance of Section 186 of the Companies Act 2013: Loan and investment by company The section also prohibits a company from making investments through more than two layers of investment companies Check the Limit: Whether, at any point of time during the year in case of aforesaid transactions, the company has exceeded the limit of sixty per cent of its paid-up share capital, free reserves and securities premium account or one hundred per cent of its free reserves (as defined in section 2(43) of the Act and securities premium account, whichever is more.
+Act and securines premium account, winderever is more.
+If it exceeds the limits specified above, whether prior approval by means of a special resolution passed at a general meeting has been obtained. general meeting has over obtained.
+Cl 2/: \ 10.107 Clause 3(iv) and S 186 Check whether the company has passed the board resolution as prescribed and obtained the prior approval, wherever required, from the public financial institution concerned where any term loan is subsisting.

+the loan has been given to company registered under section 12 of the Securities and Exchange Board of India Act, 1992, if so, whether the inter-corporate loan or deposits taken by such company are within the limits prescribed, if so, obtain the certificate of statutory auditors of that company from the management to ensure the compliance.